 Last modified on February 4, 2022

 Across the United States, one in five people have a fitness tracker recording their every movement and supporting their fitness goals.
-As they run, hop, and bike for better health, their trackers by Garmin, an Apple Watch, Fitbit and other key players log their activity without fail.
-Then, as these devices help users improve their health, they share their successes, helping drive sales into the stratosphere.
-But not everyone is hopping onboard quite yet.
+As they run, hop, and bike for better health, their trackers by Garmin, an Apple Watch (Get its EMF details here), Fitbit and other key players log their activity without fail.

-Since these devices tend to connect to smartphones and computers, they do not work for everyone.
 People who would rather not expose themselves to radiofrequency electromagnetic fields, or RF EMFs, for example, might skip the tracker and all its health benefits.

-You might be interested in: 7 Things you Need to Know About Fitbit Radiation
+You might be interested in7 Things you Need to Know About Fitbit Radiation

 But, thankfully, that is not altogether necessary, as there are some fitness trackers available that do not require additional devices to function.
 Here’s a look at the options.